yuyizhong/mama-yogis/README.md

    - The structure of the Website was developed using HTML as the main language.
 - *CSS*
    - The Website was styled and layed out using CSS in an external file.
-- *Visual Studio Code*
+- *GitPod*
-   - The website was developed using Visual Studio Code IDE
+   - The developer platform can be worked remotely.
 - *GitHub*
    - Source code is hosted on GitHub and delpoyed using Git Pages.
 - *Git*